The Conflict Between People's Urge to Punish AI and Legal Systems: Discussion

+\gl{Our results show that even if responsibility and retribution gaps can be easily bridged as suggested by some scholars~\citep{saetra2021confounding,tigard2020there,johnson2015technology}, there still exists a conflict between the public reaction to harms caused by automated systems and their moral and legal feasibility.
+The public is an important stakeholder in the political deliberation necessary for beneficial regulation of AI and robots, and their perspective should not be rejected without consideration.
+An empirical question that our results pose is whether this conflict warrants attention from scholars and policymakers, i.e., if they destabilize political and legal institutions~\citep{saetra2021confounding} or leads to lack of trust in legal systems~\citep{abbott2020reasonable}.
+For instance, it may well be that the public may need to be taught to exert control over their moral intuitions, as suggested by~\citet{kraaijeveld2020debunking}.}

+Although participants did not believe punishing an automated agent would satisfy the retributive and deterrence aspects of punishment, they viewed robots and AI systems as capable of learning from their mistakes.
+Reform may be the crucial component of people’s desire to punish automated agents.
+Although the current research might not be able to clear this inquiry, we highlight that future work should explore how participants imagine the reform of automated agents.
+Reprogramming an AI system or robots can prevent future offenses, yet it will not satisfy other indirect reformative functions of punishment, e.g., teaching others that a specific action is wrong.
+Legal punishment, as it stands, does not achieve the reprogramming necessary for AI and robots.
+Future studies may question how people’s preconceptions of automated agents’ reprogramming influence people’s moral judgments.

-It might be argued our results are caused by how the study was constructed.
-For instance, participants who attributed high punishment levels to automated agents might have reported being more optimistic about its feasibility so that their responses become compatible.
-Conversely, those with a pessimistic view of their punishment should have attributed low punishment.
-However, we observe trends that cannot be explained by methodology biases but solely by participants' a priori contradiction---which we term the punishment gap.
-This work does not posit the punishment gap as a universal contradiction; we have observed some participants attributing no punishment whatsoever to electronic agents.
+It might be argued that our results are caused by how the study was constructed.
+For instance, participants who attributed large punishment levels to automated agents might have reported being more optimistic about its feasibility so that their responses become compatible.
+However, we observe trends that methodological biases cannot explain but can only result from participants’ a priori contradiction (see SI for detailed methodology).
+This work does not posit this contradiction as a universal phenomenon; we observed a significant number of participants attributing no punishment whatsoever to electronic agents.
+Nonetheless, we observed similar results in a demographically representative sample of respondents (see SI).

-Moreover, our results indicate a correlation between respondents' views on the fulfillment of punishment preconditions and functions by automated agents and the amount of punishment attributed.
-This finding suggests that how people attribute punishment to automated agents could be nudged based on how its feasibility is introduced to laypeople.
-Furthermore, we did not observe a correlation between respondents' punishment attribution to AI and robots and their perception towards these systems' reform, suggesting their perception of whether these systems can be ``re-educated'' does not play a strong role in how much punishment is ascribed.